Safety, cautions, warnings, and other information

 - Attach signal cables to the connectors.

 - Attach power cords to power sources.
 For DC systems, ensure correct polarity of -48 VDC connections: RTN is (+) and -48 VDC is (-).
-Earth ground should use a two-hole lug for safety.
+Earth ground must use a two-hole lug for safety.

 - Turn ON all the power sources.